dotnet/runtime/src/mono/wasm/README.md

 `dotnet build /t:RunTests wasm.proj`

 * `Library` property can be used to specify which library tests to run
-* `VESngine` property can be used to specify which engine to use
+* `JSEngine` property can be used to specify which engine to use

 For example to run tests for `System.Collections.Concurrent` on the `v8` engine, use: